n8n-io/n8n-docs/docs/code-examples/ai-code.md

 ### Example prompts

 These examples show a range of possible prompts and tasks.
-They also demonstrate some of the instances where the AI is likely to return accurate code, and some where you'll need to edit.

 #### Example 1: Find a piece of data inside a second dataset